Nate Solder

-Nathaniel Perry Solder (born April 12, 1988) is an American football offensive tackle who is a free agent.
-He played college football for the University of Colorado, and was recognized as an All-American.
-He was drafted by the New England Patriots in the first round of the 2011 NFL Draft and won two Super Bowls as a member of the team.
+Nathaniel Perry Solder (born April 12, 1988) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Colorado Buffaloes, and was recognized as a consensus All-American.
+Solder was selected by the New England Patriots in the first round of the 2011 NFL draft and won two Super Bowls as a member of the team.

-Early years
+Early life

 Solder was born in Denver, Colorado.
 He attended Buena Vista High School in Buena Vista, Colorado, where he played tight end for the Buena Vista Demons high school football team.

 College career

 In the Spring 2006, Solder signed a letter of intent to attend the University of Colorado, where he played for the Colorado Buffaloes football team from 2006 to 2010.
 Recruited as a tight end, Solder red-shirted in 2006.
 In 2007, he played at tight end, catching three passes for 50 yards.
-As a red-shirt sophomore, Solder was asked to bulk up and shift from tight end to tackle: he quickly won a spot in the starting offensive line, a position he would keep for the rest of his Colorado career, starting every game over the next three seasons.
+As a red-shirt sophomore, Solder was asked to bulk up and shift from tight end to tackle: he quickly won a spot in the starting offensive line, a position Solder would keep for the rest of his Colorado career, starting every game over the next three seasons.
 In his junior season: he again started every game, and was named a fourth-team All-American by College Football Insiders.
-Solder came to Colorado as a redshirt freshman in 2006 as a 6'7", 230-pound tight end; by 2009, he was listed as 6'9", 305 pounds.
+Solder came to Colorado as a redshirt freshman in 2006 as a 6' 7" and 230-pound tight end; by 2009, he was listed at 6' 9" and 305 pounds.

 Solder was one of three finalists for the 2010 Outland Trophy, along with Gabe Carimi and Rodney Hudson; Carimi won.
 Jon Gruden of ESPN said that Solder "has a huge upside.
 But remember he's a converted tight end and a work in progress."

-Following Christmas 2009, he traveled to Guatemala and volunteered at an orphanage; as a sophomore, he went to Italy during the summer to help rebuild a town after it suffered many collapses from an earthquake.
-At CU, he regularly participated in the "Read with the Buffs" and "Buffalo Hugs" programs.
+Following Christmas 2009, Solder traveled to Guatemala and volunteered at an orphanage; as a sophomore, he went to Italy during the summer to help rebuild a town after it suffered many collapses from an earthquake.
+At CU, Solder regularly participated in the "Read with the Buffs" and "Buffalo Hugs" programs.